Thinking About Using Diatomaceous Earth for Bed Bugs?

 • Pinpoint rooms, furniture, and areas that are truly active.

-• Show you where you do not have activity, so you do not panic treat the whole house.
+• Show you where you do not have activity, so you are not panic‑treating your whole house.

 • Give you a clear map so any treatment (heat, professional insecticides, or even limited DE) can be targeted instead of random.

-Once you know where the bugs are, you and your pest professional can decide whether DE even belongs in the plan at all, and where it could be used safely, if at all.
+Once you know where the bugs are, you and your pest professional can decide whether DE even belongs in the plan and, if so, where it can be used more safely and in smaller amounts.

 If You Are in the DC Area